richardeschloss/nuxt-stories/stories/en/Objectives.md

 # My Ideal Workflow

+Rant warning: this is mostly a rant.
+You may wish to start with the [Documentation](/stories/en/Documentation)

 ## What I want
 I want to be able to develop applications at the speed of thought.
 I want those applications to aggregate information and display that information in a manner that suits my specific personal preferences.
 I want those applications to just work and be easy to maintain.
 But, if I think of every application as a collection of components strung together, it's really perfectly ironed out components I want that are easy to design, tweak and reuse anytime.